Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Tennessee and its opponent combined to score over 48 points, the current matchup's point total, in 13 of 17 games last season.
+- Tennessee games finished over 48 points scored, its current matchup's total, 13 times (out of 17) last year.

-- Indianapolis' games went over 48 total points scored in nine of 17 matchups last season.

-- The Titans and the Colts saw their opponents average a combined two more points per game last season than the over/under of 48 set in this outing.
+- The Titans and the Colts saw their opponents average a combined two more points per game last season than the point total of 48 set for this game.

-- The Titans' average point total in outings last year was 50.3, 2.3 points higher than the total in this game.
+- The average over/under the Titans had set in games last year was 2.3 more points than this outing's point total.

-- Colts games in 2020 averaged an over/under that equals the point total in this matchup.
+- The average over/under for Colts games in 2020 was the same as the 48 point total in this outing.

 Titans stats and trends

-- Tennessee was 7-5 against the spread and 10-2 overall last season when the team notched more than 22.6 points.
+- When Tennessee recorded more than 22.6 points last year, it was 7-5 against the spread and 10-2 overall.

-- Tennessee was 6-6 against the spread and 10-2 overall when the team piled up over 332.1 yards last season.
+- Tennessee was 6-6 against the spread and 10-2 overall when the team churned out over 332.1 yards last season.

-- Last year the Titans had 12 turnovers, 13 fewer than the Colts had takeaways (25).
+- The Titans had 12 giveaways last season, while the Colts had 25 takeaways.

 - Click over to SISportsbook and get the latest odds on this matchup.